szutinglin/Neurite-Measurement-for-the-Whole-Image/README.md

 # Acknowledgements
 Thank to Dr. Shao-Chun, Peggy, Hsu, and Ms. Anchi Luo for their invaluable teaching and guidance!
-Demo images are captured by Yu-Hsuan Lin and courtesy from Dr. Ling-Wei Hsin (Deparment of Pharmacy, National Taiwan University).
+Demo images are captured by Yu-Hsuan Lin and courtesy from Dr. Ling-Wei Hsin (Department of Pharmacy, National Taiwan University).

 # Reference
 1. R. P. Dougherty and K.-H. Kunzelmann, "Computing Local Thickness of 3D Structures with ImageJ," in Microscopy & Microanalysis 2007 Meeting, Ft.
 Lauderdale, FL, USA, Aug.
 2007.